gabrielgouv/android-customizable-buttons/README.md

 ## Basic Example

 In this basic example you can see how to easily create a custom button with ripple effect.
-Check the wiki (soon) for more examples.
+Check the Wiki (soon) for more examples.

 ### Code:
 ```XML